igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 sending every N packets (a Q run).
 Hence, Q Period is 2*N. The Q bit represents "packet color" as defined by {{?RFC8321}}.

-Observation points can estimate the upstream losses by counting the number of packets during one period of the square signal, as described in {{usage}}.
+Observation points can estimate upstream losses by counting the number of packets during one period of the square signal, as described in {{usage}}.

 ### Q Run Length Selection